 How to Tell If Wanting Play Explains Your Cat’s Foot Biting

-If your cat takes a bite of your foot and you really want to know whether this behaviour was done for the sake of telling you he/she wants to play, try picking up your cat’s favourite toy and giving an active playtime a whirl.
+If your cat takes a bite of your foot and you really want to know whether this behaviour was done for the sake of telling you he/she wants to play, try picking up a cat toy and giving an active playtime a whirl.

 If your cat engages really quickly and easily, or eagerly looks at you as though he or she wants to engage, chances are very high this is why your cat was biting your feet.